vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 - You must be able to accommodate different equivalent definitions.
 For example, `create table t (id int primary key)` is equivalent to `create table t(id int, primary key (id))`.
 Even MySQL's own `SHOW CREATE TABLE` output may present different results depending on when/where the table was created.
 - Not having a MySQL server to validate correctness of the initial schema and the generated diffs means that the application must implement that logic.

 `schemadiff` uses the programmatic approach.
-Let's see some sample code and continue to discuss its internals.
+Let's look at some sample code first and then we'll move on to discuss its internals.